 KE_OS: All Level 1 routines in this section are guaranteed to be present as shared resources on an ABI-conforming system.
-RS_LIB: All routines in this section are guaranteed to be present as shared resources on ABI-conforming systems that include net- working facilities.
-MT_LIB: All routines in this section are guaranteed to be present as shared resources on ABI-conforming systems.
-The routines listed in the "System Library", "Threads Library", "Network Services Library", and the "X Window System Library" (see: Chapter 6, 10) must be accessed as dynamically-linked resources.
+E RS_LIB: All routines in this section are guaranteed to be present as shared resources on ABI-conforming systems that include net- working facilities.
+MT_LIB: All routines in this section are guaranteed to be present as shared resources on ABI-conforming systems. Μ The routines listed in the "System Library", "Threads Library", "Network Services Library", and the "X Window System Library" (see: Chapter 6, 10) must be accessed as dynamically-linked resources.
 Other routines may be dynamically linked, or may be statically bound into the application from an archive library.
-2. Use only the system utilities and environment information described in Chapters 8 and 9 of the ABI .
+E E 2.
+Use only the system utilities and environment information described in Chapters 8 and 9 of the ABI .
 3. Compile programs so that the resulting executable programs use the specified interface to all system routines and services, and have the format described in the ABI specification.
 The commands available on a system that also supports an ABI development environment is defined in Chapter 11.
-4. Package the application in the format and on the media described in the ABI , and install or create files only in the specified locations provided for this purpose when the application is installed.
-The packaging tools available on a system that also supports an ABI development environment is defined in Chapter 11. syster nanufacturers of System V-based computer systems who wish to provide the n interface described in this specification must satisfy a complementary set uirements: 1.
+E E 4.
+Package the application in the format and on the media described in the ABI , and install or create files only in the specified locations provided for this purpose when the application is installed.
+The packaging tools available on a system that also supports an ABI development environment is defined in Chapter 11.
+E E syste nanufacturers of System V-based computer systems who wish to provide the m interface described in this specification must satisfy a complementary set quirements: 1.
 Their system must implement fully the architecture described in the hardware manual for their target processor architecture.
-0

-- 2. The system must be capable of executing compiled programs having the format described in this specification. - 3.
-The system must provide libraries containing the routines specified by the ABI, and must provide a dynamic linking mechanism that allows these routines to be attached to application programs at run time.
-All the system routines must behave as specified by the System V Interface Definition, Fourth M Edition.
+2. The system must be capable of executing compiled programs having the format described in this specification.
+3. The system must provide libraries containing the routines specified by the ABI , and must provide a dynamic linking mechanism that allows these routines to be attached to application programs at run time.
+All the system routines must behave as specified by the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Fourth Edition (see the Conformance Rule above).
+X X

 - 4. The system's map of virtual memory must conform to the requirements of the ABI. - 5.
 The system's low-level behavior with respect to function call linkage, system traps, signals, and other such activities must conform to the formats documented in the ABI. - 6.
 The system's compilation system, if present, must compile source code into executable files having the formats and characteristics specified in the ABI. - 7.
 The system must provide all files and utilities specified as part of the ABI, in the format defined here and in other referenced documents.
-All commands and utilities must behave as documented in the System V Interface Definition, Fourth Edition.
-The system must also provide all other components of an application's run-time environment that are included or referenced in the ABI specification.

-8. The system must install packages using the formats and procedure described in the ABI, and must be capable of accepting installable software packages, either through physical media or through a network interface.
+All commands and utilities must behave as documented in the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Fourth Edition (see the Conformance Rule above).
+The system must also provide all other components of an application's run-time environment that are included or referenced in the ABI specification. - 8.
+The system must install packages using the formats and procedure described in the ABI, and must be capable of accepting installable software packages, either through physical media or through a network interface.